citomni/docs/how-to/services-authoring-registration-usage.md

 ],
 ```

-> The `App` enforces this structure strictly; any malformed entry fails fast during boot.
+> The `App` enforces this structure strictly; any malformed entry fails fast on first access.

 ---